 While lipid replenishment methods are still being developed by dermatological scientists, emu oil is already a very good natural oil for lipid replenishment.
 It comes from small ostrich-like bird.
 The emu (Doromiceius novae-hollandiae) is the world's second largest bird, only second to the ostrich.
 An adult bird stands 5 feet tall, weighs 120 pounds, and can run 30 miles an hour.
 The species may have existed for 80 million years, and survived when the dinosaurs perished 65 million years ago.

-Australian aborigines discovered the benefits of Emu Oil many thousands of years ago and used its helpful properties on damaged and sunburned skin.
+Australian aborigines discovered the benefits of Emu Oil many thousands of years ago and used its helpful properties on skin.

 The fatty acid composition of human skin oil and Emu Oil are very similar.
 In both oils mono-unsaturated oleic acid is the most prevalent, then palmitic acid, followed by the essential fatty acid, linoleic acid.
 This may be the reason for the positive actions of Emu Oil on human skin.